mglodge/CORAL/README.md

 The parameters file details the range of wavelengths to study and the size of the particles etc. There are several options for the user to choose, and these are detailed below.

-<b>IMPORTANT NOTE: the formatting has to be kept <i>exactly</i> the same as the original file i.e. if you change "shapeswitch= 1" to "shapeswitch=1" (if you delete the space after the equals sign), the code will not work. </b>
+<b>IMPORTANT NOTE 1: the formatting has to be kept <i>exactly</i> the same as the original file i.e. if you change "shapeswitch= 1" to "shapeswitch=1" (if you delete the space after the equals sign), the code will not work. </b>

+<b>IMPORTANT NOTE 2: CORAL v2.0 includes an option to use the filtered coupled dipole method, and so the old parameter files from v1.0 can no longer be used.
+Be sure that parameter files use the updated structure below.</b>

     shapeswitch: set this to 1 to use shape data file as an input, or set to 0 to make our own spheres with requested N (see below)
     marbleswitch: set to 1 to use Biconjugate Method with Stabilisation method of solving linear equations, or 0 to use standard conjugate gradient method.
 In our experience, the latter is faster.
+    filtered_coupled_dipole_switch: set to 1 to use filtered coupled dipole method from Yurkin et al. (2010), or 0 to use LDR method from Draine (1994)
     accuracy: this sets the accuracy required for three consecutive iterations of the equation solver to agree and determine that they have converged.
 We recommend a value of 0.00001, representing (0.001% agreement)
     aerosol_radius_min: set the minimum radius of aerosols to be examined, in um aerosol_radius_max= set the maximum radius of aerosols to be examined, in um